 eHighways are also expensive; installing the charging infrastructure means significant investment into laying out roads, installing electricity lines and also maintaining them.
 They also have the potential to cause lengthy disruption to existing traffic flow as infrastructure gets updated.
 One study estimates that the installation of a dynamic inductive system would be 3 weeks per 100 meters while a conductive overhead system could take 1 month to install 10 kilometers.
 Disruption could be minimized if ERS construction coincided with planned maintenance work but that would really limit how quickly the technology could be deployed.

 The complexity of ERS also means that many actors including governments, municipalities, power suppliers and freight companies would have to work together.
 It would also require some cross-border cooperation in places like the EU where trucks traveling across the region would need to be adapted with the same technology to make use of the roads.
-Standards for charging so that any type of vehicle could make use of electric roads will most certainly be needed.
-As will investments into grid capacity and connections on highways.
+Standards for charging so that any type of vehicle could make use of electric roads are under development.

 One of the main arguments for electric roads is the role they could play in reducing the range anxiety that comes with driving an electric truck.
 The thinking goes that EVs could travel longer distances and use smaller batteries if electric roads are used to transfer power directly to the vehicle’s propulsion or to charge the onboard battery.
 This sounds like practical solution but it quickly falls apart under closer scrutiny.

 The first challenge is interoperability which means that an electric road system would have to be able to provide power to any kind of vehicle.
 Today no standards and system architecture exists for the transfer of power from the grid to the ERS to multiple vehicles.
 The second challenge comes from improvements in the range of electric truck batteries which could quickly make ERS charging redundant.
-Consider the fact that today a fully charged electric truck can travel 150 kilometers which covers approximately 95% of all journeys.
+Consider the fact that today a fully charged electric truck can travel 300 kilometers which covers approximately 40% of all transport work in the EU.
 This range is expected get better in the near future through improvements in lithium-ion batteries, discovery of new cell materials, better battery management systems and cooling technologies.
 There is also high hopes for solid-state batteries which could increase range up to 1600 kilometers on a single charge.

 The third challenge is static or plug-in charging systems which is the only system with established global standards and proven technology.
 Plug-in charging stations are quickly growing in numbers; as of 2019 there were more than 170,000 charging stations in Europe and more than 68,000 in the United States.
 Though most of this infrastructure is for cars, it’s important to note that the technology in the power dispensers is Combined Charging System (CSS) which can be used for both cars and trucks.
 Already a consortium of truck manufacturers is working together to increase CSS charging capacity to one to three megawatts so that that existing infrastructure can support commercial vehicles.
 Governments around the world are also setting out plans to expand networks and standardize CSS charging technology.
 There are no such clear directives from governments when it comes to ERS.